 Do we really need to look any further than the skies for the possibility of serious issues which could cripple our high-tech, electronically controlled food chain, and infrastructure??
 From sunspots to electromagnetic pulse events, our world could become back to nature really fast.

-The focus in this article is how bus owners can be self-sustaining by examining a more streamlined level of consumption in every aspect of life.
-You can make your bus a rolling escape unit, and still have many of the comforts of life as we know it today.
-We will look at items such as water purification, 12V LED lighting, heating, cooking, baking, hot water production and producing electricity from the heat of an on-board wood stove, composting toilets, rain water collection, roof top gardening, solar showers and solar panels to name a few.
+The focus of this article is how bus conversion owners can be self-sustaining by examining a more streamlined level of consumption in every aspect of life.
+You can make your bus a rolling escape unit and still have many of the comforts of life as we know it today.
+We will look at items such as water purification, 12V LED lighting, heating, cooking, baking, hot water production and producing electricity from the heat of an on-board wood stove, composting toilets, rainwater collection, rooftop gardening, solar showers, and solar panels to name a few.

 For many, this may sound like fantasy, but this example of an emergency could become the reality of life if only a few things continue to turn south for our country and our economy.
-From natural disasters to drought to food shortage, even earthquake and tornado strikes, your bus could save your life.
+From natural disasters to drought to food shortages, even earthquakes, and tornado strikes, your bus could save your life.

 The first component we will discuss is a wood stove, the heartbeat of our system.
 Many stoves

 “could” be used for this, but we feel The Kimberly is best suited for this purpose.
 It is small and portable weighing only 56 pounds, and measuring 10 inches in diameter, and 25.5 inches tall.
 It can safely be installed in as little as 22 x 34 inches (as per UL safety ratings for residential applications).
 Some installations may be done tighter than that with special arrangements.